Nonlinear noise excitation of intermittent stochastic PDEs and the topology of LCA groups: Proof of Theorem 2.1 : Part 1

-viewed as a random dynamical system on $L^2(G)$.\footnote{In statements such as this, we sometimes omit writing ``a.s.,'' particularly when the ``almost sure'' assertion is implied clearly.} Somewhat more precisely, we wish to find a $\beta\ge 0$, sufficiently large, and solve the preceding as a stochastic integration equation for processes in $\mathcal{P}^2_\beta(G)$, using that value of $\beta$.
-Since the spaces $\{\mathcal{P}^2_\beta(G)\}_{\beta\ge 0}$ are nested, there is no unique choice.
+viewed as a random dynamical system on $L^2(G)$.\footnote{In statements such as this, we sometimes omit writing ``a.s.,'' particularly when the ``almost sure'' assertion is implied clearly.} Somewhat more precisely, we wish to find a $\beta\ge0$, sufficiently large, and solve the preceding as a stochastic integration equation for processes in $\mathcal{P}^2_\beta(G)$, using that value of $\beta$.
+Since the spaces $\{\mathcal{P}^2_\beta (G)\}_{\beta\ge0}$ are nested, there is no unique choice.
 But as it turns out there is a minimal acceptable choice for $\beta$, which we also will identify for later purposes.
 The proof proceeds, as usual, by an appeal to Picard iteration.
-Let $u^{(0)}_t(x) := u_0(x)$ and define iteratively
+Let $u^{(0)}_t(x):= u_0(x)$ and define iteratively

-for all $n\ge 1$.
+for all $n\ge1$.
 Since